Mazda 6 Tourer review

 Reliability and Safety

-Plus, Mazda’s dealers have a good reputation, beating VW and Ford’s networks in our most recent poll.
+It’s also fair to say that Mazda’s dealers have a good reputation, beating VW and Ford’s networks in our most recent poll.